1. What time is the game?

-- Official travel packages through the Seminole Boosters are now SOLD OUT.
+- Official travel packages through the Seminole Boosters can be found at seminoleboostertravel.com.

 - Seminoles.com should be your home for Florida State athletics online.
 You can listen to the game on NolesTV and get live stats here.
 You will also want to check back after the game as Seminoles.com will have highlights featuring the call of Gene Deckerhoff and William Floyd.
 You can also watch postgame interviews with head coach Jimbo Fisher and selected players, as well as field level highlights on NolesTV.